IsabelaBianchi/suicides/README.md

 # Computational Visualization;
-Work for the discipline of Computational Visualization about Suicides around the world
+Work for the discipline of Computational Visualization about Suicides around the world;

-Work for the discipline of Computational Visualization;
 PPGCA UPF;